LiveNathan/blog/_posts/power.md

 complicated" precisely because experienced technicians are handling the complexity on-site, under pressure, often without formal documentation.
 That works—until it doesn't.

-What I've learned is that we need better tools integrated into the normal workflow, not separate systems that require duplicate data entry.
+What I've learned is that we need better tools integrated into the pre-production workflow, not separate systems that require duplicate data entry.
 When a Flex user says power calculations would be "awesome and super useful, if you can get it to pull the right info," they're pointing to the real solution: leverage the data you already have.